axelmierczuk/apk-analysis/README.md

 ## Models

-The study employs three machine learning models: XGBoost Classifier, Decision Tree Classifier augmented with Ada Boost, and Support Vector Classifier (SVC).
-Each model underwent a rigorous parameter optimization process using Grid Search, resulting in the identification of the most effective parameters for classification accuracy.
+The study employs three machine learning models: _XGBoost Classifier_, _Decision Tree Classifier_ augmented with _Ada Boost_, and _Support Vector Classifier (SVC)_.
+Each model underwent a rigorous parameter optimization process using _Grid Search_, resulting in the identification of the most effective parameters for classification accuracy.

-Best parameters for the `XGBoost Classifier` were:
+Best parameters for the _XGBoost_ were:

 - Column Sample By Tree - 0.6
 - Gamma - 1